-The increases in the number of consolidated subsidiaries were mainly due to reexamination of the scope of the consolidated companies and companies to which the equity method is applied to strengthen governance and other decreases were mainly due to liquidation and sale of their shares.
+The increases in the number of consolidated subsidiaries and companies accounted for by the equity method were mainly due to establishment of new companies, acquisition of their shares and, in order to strengthen governance, reexamination of the scope of the consolidated companies and companies to which the equity method is applied.
+The decreases were mainly due to liquidation and sale of their shares.